South Georgia: History

 The mariner Captain James Cook in HMS Resolution made the first landing, survey and mapping of South Georgia.
 As mandated by the Admiralty, on 17 January 1775 he took possession for Britain and renamed the island 'Isle of Georgia' for King George III.

 After making a foot crossing of the island with Tom Crean and Frank Worsley, Ernest Shackleton organised the rescue of his party from Elephant Island following the disaster that befell the 1916 Imperial Trans-Antarctic Expedition, which he led.
 He is buried in the cemetery at Grytviken alongside Frank Wild.

 Commercial sealing was conducted on the island between 1786 and 1913.
 During that period 131 sealing visits are recorded, eight of which ended when the vessel was wrecked.
 Modern industrial sealing associated with whaling stations was carried out between 1909 and 1964.
-Sealing era relics include iron try pots, hut ruins, graves and inscriptions, and the South Georgia Museum was established on the island in 1992.
+Sealing era relics include iron try pots, hut ruins, graves and inscriptions.
+The South Georgia Museum was established on the island in 1992.